 Students enrolled on this course will be required to:

-To achieve the qualification and academic accreditation, students must successfully complete all units within each learning module, including lectures, practicals and assessment.
+To achieve the qualification and academic accreditation, students must successfully complete all units within each learning module, including lectures, practicals, and assessments.
 Students are assessed using a range of practical exercises. .

-The final written assignment is worth 50% of the course marks and involves an essay which should be at least 750 words and must be evidenced and properly referenced.
+The final written assignment is worth 50% of the course marks and involves an essay that should be at least 750 words and must be evidenced and properly-referenced.

 All assessments must be completed in English.